Stray Children

 Stray Children is a role-playing video game developed by Onion Games, a games company formed by members of Love-de-Lic.
+It was released in Japan on December 26, 2024, and October 30, 2025, worldwide.
 The game begins with a child being sucked into a television set into a world inhabited with children that have put up a wall to protect themselves from "Olders", adults that have become monstrous because of their inadequacies and personal issues.